ATTORNEY OF THE DAY PROGRAM

 SFILDC is a proud supporter of the Attorney of the Day (AOD) program at the San Francisco Immigration Court.
 Through the AOD Program, experienced immigration attorneys from SFILDC, nonprofits, and private firms volunteer at the Court to aid unrepresented immigrants during their initial court hearings.
 The attorneys conduct individual consultations with the immigrants where they provide legal advice and referrals, help the immigrants to navigate courtroom procedures, and advocate on their behalf before the Immigration Judge.
 AODs and the JDC also refer unrepresented immigrants to local nonprofits for full-scope removal defense representation whenever possible.
-For detained individuals, they also send them informational information after their hearing.
+For detained individuals, they also send them informational pro se packets after their hearing.
 From July 2014 through August 2018, the AOD program provided assistance to over 8,800 unrepresented individuals at the San Francisco Immigration Court.